-Morgan Stanley and Infinite Equity have developed new innovative thought leadership on the development of historical volatility for purposes of ASC718.
-We have introduced the financial theory in A New Consideration and published collectively at www.VWAPVolatility.com.
+Infinite Equity is introducing innovative new thought leadership on the financial theory around determining historical volatility for purposes of ASC718.
+Introduced in the Research Brief, A New Way to Estimate Historical Volatility, and published collectively at www.VWAPVolatility.com.

-Theoretically, the Closing price in a liquid market would represent just another transaction and would be just as likely to on the high end as it would be on the lower end.
-When studying a large sample size, we would anticipate it to be near the median.
-However, practically speaking, that is not what the results tend to dictate.
+Theoretically, the closing price in a liquid market would represent just another transaction and would be just as likely to land on the high end as it would be on the lower end.
+When studying a large sample size, we anticipate it to be near the median; however, that is not what the results show.

-This signifies to us that the Closing Price occurs at an extreme (either the extreme quartiles or deciles) a disproportionate amount of time, and that stock prices are not uniformly distributed during the day.
+This signifies that the closing price occurs at an extreme (either the extreme quartiles or deciles) a disproportionate amount of time, and that stock prices are not uniformly distributed during the day.
 Because of the this, we do not believe that stock price returns are normally distributed (learn about the kurtosis of returns in How Do I Know if VWAP Volatility is For Me), which violates one of the principles in Geometric Brownian Motion.

-For an estimate of how the VWAP Volatility compares to a traditional historical volatility, please reach out to your Infinite Equity consultant.
-Please see more research from Morgan Stanley and Technical Compensation Advisors at www.VWAPVolatility.com.
+For an estimate of how the VWAP volatility compares to a traditional historical volatility, please reach out to your Infinite Equity consultant.
+Please see more research from Infinite Equity at www.VWAPVolatility.com.